KIDS PROTECTION PLAN®

 Let’s say your named guardian is able to immediately take your kids into custody…have you provided the guardian with any directions on how to actually take care of your kids?
 Or, are you leaving the decision making up to the guardian?
 Does your named guardian know if your kid has a food allergy?
 Does your named guardian know the date of your kid’s next doctor’s appointment, extracurricular activity, school schedule?
 Does your named guardian know what your kid’s daily routine(s) involve?
 Does your named guardian want to take care of your kids?
 Better yet, does your guardian know that you chose them to be your kid’s guardian!?

-A common Will document provides for certain directions, but they apply only in the event your death.
-In the event of your incapacity, a common Will document is not enough to prevent your child from potentially ending up in the custody of Child Protective Services (CPS) and short-term foster care.
-A Will also does not provide specific directives on how you want your kids to be taken care of when in the custody of your named guardian.
+A Last Will and Testament provides for certain care directions for minor children, but those provisions apply only after your death.
+In the event of your incapacity, a common will document is not enough to prevent your minor child from potentially ending up in the custody of Child Protective Services (CPS) and short-term foster care.
+A common will also does not provide specific directives on how you want your kids to be taken care of when in the custody of your named guardian.

-Parents need to have specialized written documents that name multiple short- and long-term guardians, provide directions and contact information to first responders and hospitals, and detail protection and care directives to the kid's guardian(s).
+Parents need to have specialized written documents that provide for guardianship of a minor in Florida, including those that name multiple short- and long-term guardians, provide directions and contact information to first responders and hospitals, and detail protection and care directives to the minor’s guardian.
+The Kids Protection Plan ® offered by the Law Office of Jordan W. Jacob takes care of all this!

 I Can Help!

-The Kids Protection Plan® offered by The Law Office of Jordan W. Jacob is tailored to each family and ensures that you will never again have to wonder what will happen to your kids in the event something should happen to you.
+Guardianship of a minor in Florida, as provided in The Kids Protection Plan ® offered by The Law Office of Jordan W. Jacob, is tailored to each family and ensures that you will never again have to wonder what will happen to your kids in the event something should happen to you.

 Follow this link to find a form allowing you to name legal guardians for your kids.
-It’s easy, fast and free of charge, and even offers tips about who you should choose.
+It is easy, fast and free of charge, and even offers tips about who you should choose.